sara-zeus/Statistical-Modelling-Project/README.md

 Findings from the statistical model:
 - Certain types of points of interest from Foursquare and the minimum distance to the nearest point of interest do not strongly predict the number of rental slots in a bike station.
 - The impactful features identified are:
-  - Number of POIs with "outdoor" characteristics within 1 km radius from bike station (coefficient: 0.6735, p-value: 9.162179e-07).
-  - Number of POIs with "snack" characteristics within 1 km radius from bike station (coefficient: -0.0496, p-value: 0.015).

 ## Challenges